Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Introduction

 fails. \end{theorem}

-The counter-example involves in \emph{high $\times$ low $\times$ low $\Rightarrow$ high} interaction component along the non-resonant phenomenon of the following type:
+The counter-example involves the \emph{high $\times$ low $\times$ low $\Rightarrow$ high} interaction component along the non-resonant phenomenon of the following type:

-Even though sufficient large resonance appears in this interactions, due to the much more derivatives in the high frequency mode and the lack of dispersive smoothing effect, one cannot control this component in $X^{s,b}$-norm.
-The detailed example will be given in section \ref{sec:trilinear}, later.
-This is remarkable the fifth-order (of course, much higher-order) modified KdV equation is strictly worse behaved in the periodic setting than in the non-periodic setting due to the lack of dispersive smoothing effect.
+The fifth-order modified KdV evolution provides quite strong modulation effect in the nonlinear interaction, but it is not enough to control three derivatives in the high frequency mode.
+Hence one cannot obtain the trilinear estimate in the standard $X^{s,b}$ space.
+This observation gives a clue that the flow map of \eqref{eq:5mkdv} (also \eqref{eq:5mkdv5}) seems not uniformly continuous, that is, the Picard iteration method does not work in this problem.
+It is remarkable that the solution flow of the fifth-order modified KdV equation behaves in the periodic setting strictly worse than in the non-periodic setting due to the lack of dispersive smoothing effect.
+The detailed example will be given in Section \ref{sec:trilinear}, later.

-So far, we observe the principal enemies to study the fifth-order modified KdV equation : \emph{linear-like} resonant terms and the lack of dispersive smoothing effect.
-As mentioned before, we can defeat the first enemy by using the theory of complete integrability and the nonlinear transformation.
-From this, the original linear propagator of \eqref{eq:5mkdv} slightly changes, and with this, we use the modified $X^{s,b}$ structure for a short time interval ($\approx \mbox{(frequency)}^{-2}$) to get over the second difficulty.
-This type of short time structure was first developed by Ionescu, Kenig and Tataru \cite{IKT2008} in the context of KP-I equation.
+So far, we investigated the principal enemies to study the fifth-order modified KdV equation on $\T$: \emph{linear-like} resonant terms and the failure of the trilinear estimate.
+As mentioned, the integrable structure and the use of the nonlinear transformation \eqref{eq:modified solution} enable us to resolve the first obstacle.
+The modified $X^{s,b}$ structure in a short time interval ($\approx \mbox{(frequency)}^{-2}$), the second difficulty could be resolved.
+The short time structure used in this paper was introduced in its current form by Ionescu, Kenig and Tataru \cite{IKT2008} in the context of KP-I equation.
+Also, we refer to \cite{KT2007, CCT2008} for different formulas of short time structures.
+See \cite{Guo2011, GPWW2011, Guo2012, GKK2013, KP2015, GO2015} for its applications.

-On the other hand, as a by-product of short time structure, we need the energy-type estimates.
-But, similarly as in \cite{GKK2013} and \cite{KP2015} in the context of the fifth-order KdV equation on $\R$, what much more derivatives are in the high frequency mode is the obstacle to closing the energy estimate by using Ionescu-Kenig-Tataru's method.
-It turns out that we have to use the modified energy method on each frequency piece.
-Nevertheless, exact quintic resonant terms still preclude from obtaining the energy estimate.
-Fortunately, after using symmetries among frequencies and functions, we are able to control all quintic resonant components in the modified energy (see Remark \ref{rem:resonant1} and \ref{rem:resonant2} in Section \ref{sec:energy}).
+Now we introduce ingredients in this paper.
+To prove Theorem \ref{thm:main}, we need to obtain the following estimates: